FailAcademy/learning/wdp-vancouver/_slides/week-01/02-intro-to-css.md

 # Changing Display

-We can override an element default display behaviour using the `display` property in our CSS.
+We can override an element's default display behaviour using the `display` property in our CSS.

 For example: